Bears-R-Us/arkouda/README.md

 preferred interface for EDA among data scientists.
-The operations involved in exploring and transforming the data are often at least as computationally intensive as downstream applications (e.g. machine learning algorithms), and as datasets grow, so does the need for HPC- enabled EDA.
+The operations involved in exploring and transforming the data are often at least as computationally intensive as downstream applications (e.g. machine learning algorithms), and as datasets grow, so does the need for HPC-enabled EDA.
 However, the inherently interactive and open-ended nature of EDA does not mesh well with current HPC usage models.
 Meanwhile, several existing projects from outside the traditional HPC space attempt to combine interactivity and